henspace/henspace/games/clickandcrawl/help.fdc84078.md

 adventure.
 If you really, really want extra guidance, there's a little more information below.

+## Disturbed ground

+Everything is visible, even if subtly.
+There's never any need to randomly click and search ... honest.

+## Disengaging

+When you are fighting an opponent, you can disengage from the fight.
+To disengage, just move away by two or less tiles.
+Your hero will back away, and the opponents you were fighting will not immediately follow you.

 ## Resting

 Resting is important and takes time.
 To represent the passage of time, the concept of meals is used.
 A meal comprises one drink and one food item.
 A short rest uses one meal, and a long rest, which is equivalent to twenty-four hours, uses three.
 You will need to take a long rest after a certain number of short ones.
 The number depends on your hero's level.